Environmental Education Programs

 Our Programs

-This program brings youth out to their nearest stream, for a nature walk, an aquatic bug scavenger hunt, and a presentation on water quality, salmon habitat, local restoration projects, and more.
+This all-ages program brings youth out to their nearest stream, for a nature walk, an aquatic bug scavenger hunt, and a presentation on water quality, salmon habitat, local restoration projects, and more.

 An interactive, outdoor presentation and game for grades 3/4.
 Students engage with large-scale watershed models, salmon life cycle presentations, and a fun-and-fast game of "Salmon Tag!"